 March 14 (UPI) -- When it comes to getting healthcare, people seem to prefer convenience over face-to-face doctor's office visits, a new study suggests.

-About 90 percent of telehealth patients talk to doctors over video chat versus making in-person visits when the option exists, according to a study published Wednesday in the Journal of the American Medical Informatics Association.
+About 90 percent of telehealth patients prefer to talk to doctors over video chat versus making in-person visits when the option exists, according to a study published Wednesday in the Journal of the American Medical Informatics Association.
 Nearly half of those patients say they couldn't visit the doctor in-person because the office was closed or there were no appointments available.

 Telehealth allows doctors to provide video visits, which takes away the need for people to travel long distances and sit in waiting rooms to receive medical advice.